 The idea of Stoptober is that if you can refrain from smoking for twenty-eight days you’re ‘five times more likely to stop for good.’
 Five times more likely than what?
 I suppose it means compared to stopping for a shorter period, say, two weeks, but how likely would you be to stop for good if you managed to achieve that?
 And why should it be a game of chance anyway?
 Assuming you manage to hold out for the arbitrary twenty-eight days, what then?
 How are you going to cope with not smoking for the rest of your life?

 There’s also Sayed’s story.
-He started aged thirteen or fourteen and smoked for about forty-five years.
+He started aged 13 or 14 and smoked for about 45 years.
 The video contains an interesting Freudian slip.
-He saw a smoking cessation counsellor, a young lady who ‘found the best way to carry on smoking’ (sic).
+He saw a smoking cessation counsellor, a young lady who ‘found the best way to carry on smoking’ [sic].
 She gave him tablets and then e-cigarettes and eventually she asked him to give a quit date and since that date he stopped smoking completely.

 I’m glad to hear Sayed has stopped, and hope that he hasn’t done himself any irreparable harm during his long smoking career.
 But I wonder if he just had the counselling whether he could have stopped without using tablets or nicotine?